Syamgith/Flipkart-Notifier/README.md

 The script will:

 - Start monitoring the specified Flipkart product.
+- If `POST_CODE` is provided in `.env`, it will first attempt an API-based stock check for that pincode.
+- If the API check is not used (no `POST_CODE`) or if it fails, the script will then:
-- Use ScraperAPI if a key is provided, otherwise make direct requests.
+  - Use ScraperAPI for HTML scraping if `SCRAPERAPI_KEY` is provided.
+  - Otherwise, make direct HTML scraping requests to Flipkart.
-- Send you a Telegram notification when the product comes in stock.
+- Send you a Telegram notification when the product comes in stock based on the successful check method.
 - Log all activities to the console.

 To stop the script, press `Ctrl+C`.